Skip to main content

 How do I find my redress number and known traveler number?

-on the back of your NEXUS, SENTRI, or Global Entry card or by logging on to the Trusted Traveler Program website
+Your redress number is a nine-digit code starting with 15, 98, or 99—you’ll find it on the back of your NEXUS, SENTRI, or Global Entry card, or inside your Trusted Traveler Program account.

 Do I need a redress number to fly?